 As you expand past your pilot you should bring on a larger test group to see how the program scales with a larger number of salespeople and target accounts.
 Once you’ve tweaked the program to perform well at scale you can expand across an even larger team.
 This is the “crawl, walk, run” approach to ABM many of our successful customers leverage when scaling their ABM programs.

 Choosing Your Accounts

-If you’re conducting a pilot ABM program, you may not have advanced targeting data and tools, and that’s okay.
+If you’re conducting a pilot ABM program, you may not have ABM software with advanced targeting data and tools, and that’s okay.

 For now, you can use the firmographic data already at your disposal to trim your list down based on the accounts that you believe have the highest chance of success and will respond to similar messaging.

 (Note: these instructions are based on the assumption that you’ve already built out your TAM and ICP.
 If you haven’t, you can learn how to here.)